 - relate to something which is within the responsibility of the Joint Assembly

 - include at least 500 signatures.
-Petitions with fewer signatures will not be presented to the Joint Assembly, but Assembly members will be notified of them as long as they contain at least 50 signatures
+Petitions with fewer signatures will not be presented to the Joint Assembly.
+However, Assembly members will be notified of them if they contain at least 50 signatures.

-- be submitted to the Democratic Services Team at the County Council either in paper format or using its e-petitions facility at least 5 clear working days before the date of the Joint Assembly meeting it is to be considered at.
+- be submitted to the Democratic Services Team at the County Council either in paper format or using its e-petitions facility at least 5 clear working days before the date of the Joint Assembly meeting where it is to be considered.

-Petitions will be rejected if the Chairperson considers them to be abusive or libellous, frivolous, vague or ambiguous, rude, offensive, defamatory, scurrilous or time-wasting or require the disclosure of exempt information (normally considered as ‘confidential’).
+Petitions will be rejected if the Chairperson considers them to be abusive or libellous, frivolous, vague, ambiguous, rude, offensive, defamatory, scurrilous, time-wasting or require the disclosure of exempt information (normally considered as ‘confidential’).